UMich-CURLY/DRIFT_Website/_pages/Tutorials.md

 ## Finding Code
 DRIFT Source code is on Github: <a href="https://github.com/UMich-CURLY/drift" target="_blank">https://github.com/UMich-CURLY/drift</a>.
 Issues can also be opened there.

-## Introduction

-This library is designed to provide accurate and reliable state estimation (odometry) for grounded mobile robots, including legged and wheeled platforms.
-It is built around an advanced probabilistic technique called Invariant Extended Kalman Filtering (InEKF) that estimates the position and velocity of a robot by predicting the robot state and correcting the prediction via available sensor data (IMU, legged robot joint encoders, wheel rotary encoders, etc.).

 ## Library Overview

 There are 6 core components that make up the DRIFT library: